ghughess/MITx-edX-6.00.1x/README.md

 # MIT-edX-6.001x
-These are my solutions for some of the Finger Exercises, Problem Sets, Midterm exam and Final exam, for the MITx course hosted by edX called "6.00.1x Introduction to Computer Science and Programming Using Python".
+These are my solutions for the Problem Sets, Midterm exam, Final exam, and some of the Finger Exercises for the MITx 6.00.1x course hosted by edX called "Introduction to Computer Science and Programming Using Python".